 In August 2014 MCLL held a conference on the McGill campus with the theme Celebrating Lifelong Learning: Seniors Programs Share Experiences & Plan for the Next Generation.
 In collaboration with other Quebec organizations the program presented the wide range of learning opportunities for seniors and provided the opportunity to network and exchange experiences.

 The conference was the first of several events to celebrate MCLL’s 25th anniversary.
 Also in August 2014 MCLL held a 25th Anniversary Art Exhibit: an exhibition of artwork, sculptures and photography from artists within the community.
 Held at the McLure Art Gallery of the Visual Arts Centre in Westmount works by more than 30 artists were profiled.
-A final anniversary celebration will take place in 2015 at a Spring reception.
-Members who have made significant contributions to MCLL over the past 25 years will be honored.
+A final anniversary celebration took place in March 2015 when members who had made significant contributions to MCLL over the past 25 years were honored at the Annual General Meeting.

 Planning workshops held every other year and Annual General Meetings provide opportunities for all members to contribute their ideas and suggestions.
 Current priorities at MCLL include meeting the needs of the newly retired generation and developing user-friendly web services.

 You will find further information on MCLL history in the Special Editions of the Newsletter: